TheScientificTeen/Maxi-Code/README.md

 ## THE NAME OF OUR CODE IS HEALTH MONITORS

 ### Our first update
-**Our first update is that we came up with the idea of a bmi-caclculator,future hieght predictor and a otp accescible vaccine sheet**
+**Our first update is that we came up with the idea of a bmi-caclculator,future hieght predictor and a otp accesisible vaccine sheet**

 ### Bmi-calculator
 >>>This a calculator which basically tells if you are *underweight,normal,overweight,obese and extremely obese.*